saripurigopi/fgci-ansible/clouds/README.md

 Also you need "shade" which provides the nova tool to interface with openstack.

  - Get an environment where you can run ansible and nova (talks with openstack).
 This can be done in several ways.
 See https://research.csc.fi/pouta-install-client for some examples.
-For example setup a python virtual environment.
+For example setup a python virtual environment:

 <pre>
 virtualenv osclient
+source osclient/bin/activate
 pip install shade ansible
 </pre>